 Whatever happens, the Valentines treats should be okay, as I’m making them in advance.
 The chocolates were made yesterday, and I made sure I had a few extra so that Lil’ L could test them for me.
 I’m delighted to say that he gave them a huge thumbs up.

 These treats remind me of Tiffin and Rocky Road, yet they are neither as they don’t contain butter, syrup, marshmallow or dried fruits.
-They are simply a scrumptious mix of dark chocolate, crunchy biscuits and nuts, topped with a sprinkling of colourful berries.
+They are simply a scrumptious mix of dark chocolate and crunchy biscuits (cookies), topped with a sprinkling of colourful berries.

 I used freeze-dried strawberries, but raspberries would work well too.
 In one batch, I added some strawberries into the centre, but Lil’ L and I agreed that we preferred the batch where the strawberries were sprinkled on top only.

-For the crunchy centre, I used some chopped raw almonds and Doves wholewheat digestive biscuits, which have great flavour and are dairy-free.
+For the crunchy centre, I used some Doves wholewheat digestive biscuits, which have great flavour and are dairy-free.

 These chocolate treats are super simple to make, yet look really impressive!
 I set them in cupcake moulds, so they’re pretty substantial and great for sharing.